alexrintt/shared-storage/README.md

 All documentation is also available under `/docs` to each released version which is the data source of the website.

-You can contribute to the documentation by just editing these files through the GitHub web editor!
+You can contribute to the documentation by just editing these files.

 To check all ways you can contribute to this package see [Contributing/Ways to contribute](https://alexrintt.github.io/shared-storage/Contributing/Ways%20to%20contribute/).

-Latest changes are available on `master` branch and the actual latest published package version lives under `release` branch.
+**To start developing, use `release` branch as base**, `master` is used for experimentation only and is likely to be not working.

 All other branches are derivated from issues, new features or bug fixes.